 - Use a mandoline to slice the sweet potatoes thin and evenly (1/8" thick).
 I don't know what I would do without this little device.
 I use a protective glove too for peace of mind.

 - You don't need to make these in a cast iron pan like I did, but just make sure that you leave an inch or so from the top of the pan/baking dish because the cream and cheese will bubble, and cleaning that stuff out of the inside of your oven ain't fun.
 I was able to do 4 layers in my 10 1/4" Lodge skillet.
+Place the skillet on a baking sheet for added spill protection in your oven if you wish.

 - Don't be tempted to skip heating the cream mixture.
 I heat it for a couple of reasons 1) the spices don't dissolve properly in the cream when it's cold and 2) Heating it helps infuse the spices and garlic in the cream so you've got a more uniform taste.